-The College has a separate Treasury Management Policy in place.
+The College has a separate Treasury Management Policy in place which was reapproved by the Corporation in October 2017.

 Short term borrowing for temporary revenue purposes is authorised by the Accounting Officer.
 All other borrowing requires the authorisation of the Corporation and shall comply with the requirements of the Financial Memorandum.